amazonlinux/amazon-linux-2023/al2022-support-statements/README.md

 The information is available in a number of formats.
 There is the machine readable `support_info.xml`, which is of the `support_info.xsd` schema.
 For humans, there is XSLT to have a by package and by support statement ordered output.

 In Amazon Linux 2022, you can see specific support status and dates of individual packages using the `dnf-plugin-support-info` plugin.
 You can even get information on all currently installed packages or apply filters based on "supported" or "unsupported" packages.

+DNF Plugin source is available here: https://github.com/amazonlinux/dnf-plugin-support-info.

 ## DNF SupportInfo Pugin